 Tools for Field Data Collection

-Handheld GPS Devices: Essential for accurate location tracking and mapping in the field, enabling precise data collection points.
+Handheld GPS Devices: Essential for accurate location tracking and mapping in the field, thus enabling precise data collection points.

 Mobile Devices and Tablets: Used with specialized apps for data entry, surveys, capturing photos, and recording observations in real-time.